Configuration

 Configuration & Secrets

 bundles.yaml does not define a whole environment by itself.
 It defines the application modules that live inside the current tenant/project environment.
-One environment can host many bundles.
+One environment can host many apps.

 bundles: